xenia-project/xenia/docs/building.md

 To redirect output, use the following command flags:
 `--flagfile=$(SolutionDir)scratch\flags.txt 2>&1 1>$(SolutionDir)scratch\stdout.txt`

+### Linux

+Linux support is extremely experimental and incomplete.

+Only tested with GCC 4.9 on Ubuntu 14.
+[CodeLite](http://codelite.org) is the IDE of choice and `xb premake` will spit out files for that.
+Make also works via `xb build`.

+Currently building requires that CC == CXX == g++.
+If you know a way around this (to force .c files to be built with g++) let me know.

 ## Running

 To make life easier you can use `--flagfile=myflags.txt` to specify all